KChen-lab/Monopogen/README.md

 ```
 The `-norun` module will generate jobs from different regions and you can submit them to HPC based on your own preference.
 The generated job files will be in `out/Script/`

-### Putative somatic SNV calling ###

-We are developing some multi-threading modules to accelate the putative somatic SNV scanning.
-We disenable previous somatic SNV module and it is expected to be included on May 6 2023.

 ## Germline SNV calling from snRNA-seq
 We demonstrate the utilization of Monopogen on germline SNV calling, ancestry identification on snRNA samples from human retina atlas.
 The 4 retina samples shown in Monopogen methodological paper are `19D013`, `19D014`, `19D015`, `19D016`.
 Thhe fastq files of these samples can be downloaded with from SRA database [SRR23617370](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?term=SRX19501863), [SRR23617337](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?term=SRX19501879), [SRR23617320](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?LinkName=biosample_sra&from_uid=33441051) and [SRR23617310](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?LinkName=biosample_sra&from_uid=33441045).
 Here we used `19D013` as an example (analysis on other samples is the same).
 ### variant calling